US Topo - 33 of 32

 - Boundaries -- see this FAQ.

 - Buildings and structures -- Traditional topographic maps locate and label a variety of public buildings and other structures, such as courthouses, libraries, visitor centers, transportation terminals, stadiums, towers, and bridges.
 National public domain datasets of these feature classes do not currently exist.
 Although these kinds of features are not generally within USGS scope, we are developing a long-term strategy for maintaining selected structures data.
 These efforts depend on cooperation with other government agencies, and also a new project of Volunteered Geographic Information (VGI).
-US Topo maps currently show 10 structure feature types (this set of 10 was standardized in 2013; earlier US Topo maps showed varying structure types and used some non-current data).
+US Topo maps currently show 10 structure feature types.
 We hope to add more in the coming years.

 - Powerlines, oil and gas pipelines, other energy infrastructure -- Except for a few unusual instances, such as the Trans-Alaska Pipeline, these features are not shown on US Topo.
 National public domain datasets do not exist, and even if they did, adapting them to general-purpose maps would be difficult.
 In some cases there are also security reasons for not publishing these data.

 - Remote roads -- Traditional topographic maps were compiled in part from direct field observation, and were therefore a unique source of information for remote and unimproved roads.
-Since 2010, US Topo maps have used commercially licensed road data.
+From mid 2010 to late 2015 US Topo maps used commercially licensed road data.
 Commercial data are accurate and complete in populated areas and along transportation corridors, but less so in remote and unpopulated areas.
-Building a national public domain road dataset that can rival the traditional topographic map series for overall completeness and accuracy is a long-term problem, but is being discussed by USGS, Census Bureau, and U.S. Forest Service (USFS).
-The US Topo project and the other products of The National Map intend to begin using public domain road data from the Census Bureau in 2016.
-US Topo maps currently use public domain data from USFS on their lands, and will continue to do so.
+Building a national public domain road dataset that can rival the traditional topographic map series for overall completeness and accuracy is a long-term problem, but is being discussed by USGS, USFS, Census Bureau, and U.S. Department of Transportation (DOT).
+In October 2015, the US Topo project and the other products of The National Map switched data sources from commercial data to public domain road data from the Census Bureau.
+US Topo maps have always used public domain data from USFS on National Forest lands.